 Table 3.
-Crude MCHM Compounds and Percent Concentration from Eastman SDS (Revised August 18, 2011).
+Crude MCHM Compounds and Percent Concentration from m Eastman SDS (Revised August 18, 2011). -- --

-Crude MCHM is used in the froth flotation process to remove impurities from coal (such as shale and clay).53 It acts as a foaming agent to bind to organic matter.
-The patent for Crude MCHM claimed prior agents used for this purpose, such as 2-ethyl hexanol, were believed to cause birth defects, and Crude MCHM is a less hazardous alternative to conventional frothing products.54 The substance has a characteristic licorice smell later determined to be detectable at concentrations as low as one part per trillion (ppt) post-incident.55
+Crude MCHM, an alcohol, is used in the froth flotation process to wash coal and to remove impurities51 that contribute to pollution during combustion.
+It acts as a foaming agent to bind to organic matter.
+The patent for MCHM claimed prior agents used for this purpose, such as 2-ethyl hexanol, were believed to cause birth defects, and MCHM is a less hazardous alternative to conventional frothing products.52 The substance has a characteristic licorice smell later determined to be detectable at concentrations as low as one part per trillion (ppt) post-incident.53

-According to the Eastman Crude MCHM SDS, people should avoid contact with undiluted Crude MCHM during handling, as it can cause eye and skin irritation.
-At elevated temperatures, Crude MCHM vapors can also cause eye and respiratory tract irritation.
-Crude MCHM is also listed as harmful if swallowed (Figure 6).
-No occupational exposure detection methods or limits exist for Crude MCHM.
-The Eastman SDS lists exposure limit information only for methanol, which the SDS reported to be 1% of the mixture.
+According to the Eastman Crude MCHM SDS, people should avoid contact with undiluted MCHM during handling, as it can cause eye and skin irritation.
+At elevated temperatures, MCHM vapors can also cause eye and respiratory tract irritation.
+MCHM is also listed as harmful if swallowed (Figure 6).
+No occupational exposure detection methods or limits exist for MCHM.
+The Eastman SDS lists exposure limit information only for methanol, which makes up 1% of the mixture.